Return of the Sentimental Swordsman

-Return of the Sentimental Swordsman, also known as The Flying Blade, is a 1981 Hong Kong wuxia film written and directed by Chor Yuen and produced by the Shaw Brothers Studio, based on Gu Long's Xiaoli Feidao series of novels.
-It stars Ti Lung, Alexander Fu Sheng and Derek Yee.
+Return of the Sentimental Swordsman, also known as The Flying Blade, is a 1981 Hong Kong wuxia film written and directed by Chor Yuen and produced by the Shaw Brothers Studio.
+Adapted from the second half of the novel Duoqing Jianke Wuqing Jian by Gu Long, it starred Ti Lung, Alexander Fu, and Derek Yee.

-It is the sequel to The Sentimental Swordsman (1977).
-It was one of Shaw Brothers' highest-grossing films in the studio's history, surpassing the original at the box office.
-An in-name-only "sequel", Perils of the Sentimental Swordsman, was released in 1982, with no relation to the main character of Little Flying Dagger Li, instead being based in the Lu Xiaofeng novel series (also by Gu Long), and its previous film adaptations.
+It is a sequel to The Sentimental Swordsman (1977) and one of the Shaw Brothers Studio's highest-grossing films, surpassing the first film at the box office.
+An in-name-only "sequel", Perils of the Sentimental Swordsman, was released in 1982, with no relation to the Xiaoli Feidao Series.
+Instead, it is adapted from the Lu Xiaofeng Series which is also by Gu Long.

 Synopsis

-Li "Little Flying Dagger" Xunhuan comes back to his home after three years of wandering.
-He has decided to have a normal life, but a group of skilled fighters and leaders are bent on killing him, so they can be ranked top by Bai Xiaosheng in his renowned list of the best warriors in the martial arts world.
-Li Xunhuan battles them as he searches for his estranged friend A'fei, who is now married and living in seclusion.
-Li asks A'fei to join forces and fight against a new threat that wants to rule the world: the Money Clan.
+Li Xunhuan comes back to his home after three years of wandering.
+He has decided to have a normal life, but a group of skilled fighters and leaders are bent on killing him, so they can be ranked in the list of best fighters in the jianghu.
+Li battles them as he searches for his estranged friend Ah-fei, who is now married and living in seclusion.
+Li asks Ah-fei to join him in countering the Money Clan, which has emerged as a new threat to the jianghu.